chawkichalladia/unit_testing_guide/README.md

 });
 ```

-with cleanup is an api used to unmount any rendered hooks.
+where cleanup is an api used to unmount any rendered hooks.

 now to writing the test it self.